 Breakfast, Lunch and Dinner

-Another alternative is to take a hike to Gangapurna Glacier Lake or the Ice Lake.
-The Gangapurna Glacier Lake lies at a short distance from the Manang village.
+Another popular side hike is the Gangapurna Glacier Lake, also known as the Ice Lake.
+The lake lies at a short distance from the Manang village.
 It is a milky-blue glacial lake that sits under the Annapurna III and Gangapurna peaks.
 Taking a side trip to Ice Lake at 4,600 meters is more demanding and takes half a day.
 The hike to the lake is steep and physically demanding.
 However, the gorgeous views of the turquoise alpine lakes and the stunning mountain vistas are well worth it.
-We suggest you consult your guide for the best alternative.
+You can consult your guide for the best alternative.
+After the side hike, you will return to Manang and spend the night at Tilicho Hotel, a private room with attached bathroom, hot shower, wifi, battery charge etc.

 Day 06